Americana Roots of California Folk-Rock — Commentary

 For Lead Belly’s history, check out the Lead Belly Foundation, a non profit organization founded by Queen “Tiny” Robinson, neice of Huddie Ledbetter.
 Also check out Geoff Reeve’s history site on Leadbelly.

-“John Hardy’s Wedding” (Robert Hunter, David Nelson).
-Performed by the David Nelson Band at May Daze, Strasburg, CO, 5/27/2005.
+“John Hardy’s Wedding” was performed by the David Nelson Band at May Daze, Strasburg, CO, 5/27/2005.
 Featuring David Nelson (guitar), Barry Sless (guitar), Billy Laymon (bass), Charlie Crane (drums), Mookie Siegel (keyboards).

 This song is an update on “John Hardy” with new lyrics by Robert Hunter and music by David Nelson.
 In his lyrics, Hunter relocated John Hardy to Richmond, Virginia, and added a shotgun wedding to the story.
 The melody is a more bluesy version of the Carter Family melody, closer to Lead Belly’s version.